 I’ve participated in the Blockchain space since early 2013.
 Since then it’s become clear that decentralized and trustless systems will enable large amounts of positive change.

 I create web apps for personal enjoyment and to keep myself fluent with current and emerging technologies.

-Please note that I created each of these products to solve a problem, learn, and make something that works – as supposed to creating something that looks pretty.
+Please note that I created each of these products to solve a problem, learn, and make something that works.
+The focus is primarily on functionality rather than aesthetics.